interaction-dynamics/learn-plateform/src/app/page.md

 ---
-title: Introduction
+title: Getting started
 ---

+{% callout %}
 This learning platform is a work in progress.
 If you have any feedback, please [open an issue](https://github.com/interaction-dynamics/learn-plateform/issues).
+{% /callout %}

-This platform gathers the best practices in front-end development and provides easy-to-use documentation to help you become a better developer.
-It won't teach you how to code, but it will teach you how to code better and faster through multiple angles. {% .lead %}
+This platform is not like other programming courses.
+It won't teach you how to code, but it will teach you how to code better.
+It gathers the best practices in front-end development to help you become a better developer.
+Hope it will be useful to you!{% .lead %}

 {% quick-links %}